AustinMitchell/data-structures-cpp/Readme.md

 A project implementing various data structures to practice C++17 with some modern features.
+These structures are intended to be compatible with STL container interfaces.

 Currently implemented structures:
   - ring_vector